17+ Interesting Facts About Navratri for Students

 10 Interesting Facts About Navratri Students Must Know

 Navratri is one of the most much-awaited festivals in India.
-It spans for nine days and includes people dressing up in traditional attires to play garba, fasting for nine days, eating only satvik food, and above all, worshipping the different incarnations of Goddess Durga.
+Interesting facts about Navratri include that it spans 12 days of people dressing up in traditional attires to play garba, fasting for nine days, eating only satvik food, and worshipping the different incarnations of Goddess Durga.
 In a nutshell, the Navratri festival in India comes with joy, and excitement, and holds great significance for the people of India.
-If you want to teach your children about what Navratri is all about, why do we celebrate Navratri, here are 12 amazing facts about Navratri to not only teach them about this important Hindu festival but also instill essential values.
+If you want to teach your children about what Navratri is all about, why do we celebrate Navratri, here are 12 amazing fun facts about Navratri to not only teach them about this important Hindu festival but also instill essential values.

 1. The word “Navratri” is an amalgamation of two words, “Nav” meaning nine and “Ratra” meaning NIght.